Intzu3999/msisdn_processor_py/README.md

 3) Configure service_rate_limiter at config level
 4) import logging .
 Replace prints with logger.info()
 5) Save processed data to local MySQL.
 Require: design appropriate db design.
+6) learn about sync and async in detail
+7) learn data extraction more in detail (already okay but need more practice!)